AnthonyVadala/Bokagha.github.io/_posts/2018-11-05-Using Windows Steam Directory with Steam Proton.md

 ...
 ```

+If you are using GNOME Nautilus, you can see what it is labeled by clicking on *Other Locations*.

+*The trailing letter and number (a2) will depend on how many disks are attached.*

-My Game Disk is labeled `/dev/sda2`, yours may be labeled differently.
+My disk partition is labeled `/dev/sda2`.

-Now that you know where your disk is mounted, use the `ntfsfix` command:
+Now that you know what your disk partition is labeled, use the `ntfsfix` command like this:
 ```
 sudo ntfsfix /dev/sda2
 ```